oweb36/mws-docs/Characters/Air Conditioners/JVXH.md

 She is a wall-mounted Daikin FTXG09HVJU [heat pump](Air%20Conditioners.md), a **Daikin Quaternity** unit.
 JVXH's name is pronounced as Jay-Vee-Sih.
 She's an inferior version of [RXe](RXe.md) in a nutshell.

+JVXH, being an inferior version to RXe, has the same design.
+There is just a little difference though.

 JVXH was born in July 2009.
 She is a cisgender and lesbian female (she/her).
+If skin color matters, she is gray just like RXe.

 ## Personality